richsalz/nomcom-changes/draft-rsalz-gih-nomcom-2years.md

 The inclusion of the past Chair into the NomCom as a non-voting member mitigates this to some extent, but the past Chair is constrained as to the level of advice that can be offerred.
-They are also do not vote on the actual selections, and are therefore unable to make any concerete changes from year to year.
+Even with such an arrangement, the degree with which the previous chair can advocate adoption of previously used processes (and supporting tools) that benefit the efficient operation of the Nomcom is limited by being a single voice within the Nomcom.
+Each incarnation of the Nomcom is prone to repeating the same behaviours each year, with only a limited opportunity to benefit from previous experience.

-The NomCom could benefit from greater levels of continuity from year-to-year to assist the NomCom to get over the bootstrap period eaach year to get started.
+The NomCom could benefit from greater levels of continuity from year-to-year to assist the NomCom to get over the bootstrap period of operational process definition each year.

 This document changes the term of office for NomCom voting volunteers from one to two years.
 It also changes the term of office for the NomCom Chair